sourcegraph/handbook/content/support/support-team-rituals.md

 # Support Team Rituals

 Team rituals help maintain healthy communication, boundaries, and expectations between teammates and as a team.
 Our rituals can and should evolve as our team evolves.
 It is welcome to iterate on and experiment with our rituals.

 ## Asynchronous collaboration

-In order to stay in touch throughout the week and support each other, we share the following in our #customer-support-chat Slack channel...
+In order to stay in touch throughout the week and support each other, we share the following in our #customer-support-internal Slack channel...

 * **Weekly planning.** Every Monday we take some time to orient ourselves and then share with each other our intentions for the week.
 * **Daily captain's log.** Every day as we go about our days, we share things we learn/read/hear that are important for us to all know.
 Yes, we are all in the same channels, but a lot happens in Slack every day and this is how we collectively stay on top of things.
 * **Weekly reflection.** Every Friday we take some time to reflect on the week and share a summary with each other.
 * **As-needed what you missed compilation.** When someone is not working, before they are out, they share a doc for the rest of the team to populate with anything we want to be sure they are aware of from when they were away

 ## Synchronous collaboration